cabloy/zova/zova-docs/guide/techniques/model/sync-data.md

 ## cookie

+Cookies in `Request Header` are automatically used on the server side, and `document.cookie` is automatically used on the client side, thus automatically ensuring the consistency of cookie state data during SSR hydration

-The following demonstrates storing the user Token in a cookie, and the data will be retained when the page is refreshed
+The following demonstrates storing the user Token in a cookie, and the state will be retained when the page is refreshed.
+Thus, in SSR mode, both the client and the server can use the same `jwt token` to access the backend API services

 ### How to define